ranger-ross/actix-web-metrics/README.md

 ## Configurable routes pattern cardinality

 Let's say you have on your app a route to fetch posts by language and by slug `GET /posts/{language}/{slug}`.
-By default, actix-web-metrics will provide metrics for the whole route with the label `endpoint` set to the pattern `/posts/{language}/{slug}`.
+By default, actix-web-metrics will provide metrics for the whole route with the label `http.route` set to the pattern `/posts/{language}/{slug}`.
 This is great but you cannot differentiate metrics across languages (as there is only a limited set of them).
 Actix-web-metrics can be configured to allow for more cardinality on some route params.